steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 ```

 ::: warning
-OAuth doesn't mean security, with the current setup everybody with a Github account can login to Tinyauth as a normal user.
+OAuth doesn't mean security, with the current setup everybody with a Github account can login to tinyauth as a normal user.
 If you would like to limit which users can login with OAuth, you can add the `OAUTH_WHITELIST` environment variable and only allow your email address to login.
 For more information check the [configuration](/docs/reference/configuration.md) page.
 :::

 ::: tip